-Most of us are taught a simple rule early on:
+Most of us learn a simple rule early in life:

 If something isn’t working, try harder.

-And for a while, that rule serves us well.
+For a long time, that rule serves us well.

-You increase effort.
-You stretch yourself.
-You adapt.
-You cope.
-You become capable under pressure and efficient under load.
-From the outside, it looks like resilience.
+Over time you become capable under pressure and efficient under load.
+From the outside, this looks like resilience.

-But there comes a point where pushing harder stops producing progress.
+But eventually many thoughtful, capable women encounter a moment where pushing harder stops producing progress

 Instead of momentum, you feel friction.